mpeseke/ddalumni-javascript-challenge/README.md

 ## Directions

 >Choose from the following JavaScript Challenge Questions and Solve the Problem.
-You can choose any of the following in any order, grossing up to 7 points.
+You can choose any of the following in any order.
 You have one hour to implement your solutions, and push your code back to this repository, under the /answers directory, under your own subdirectory.

 ## How to submit
  - Start by forking this repository.